-Starting next year, all state and local educational agencies (LEAs) will be required to report disaggregated information on the graduation rates and academic achievement of homeless children and youth.
-This new requirement will shine a spotlight on the academic struggles of children and youth experiencing homelessness, and set a baseline against which states and LEAs can measure progress over time.
+As of the 2017-2018 school year, all state and local educational agencies (LEAs) are required to report disaggregated information on the graduation rates and academic achievement of homeless children and youth.
+This requirement shines a spotlight on the academic struggles of children and youth experiencing homelessness, and set a baseline against which states and LEAs can measure progress over time.

 Ensuring that Title I Part A funds are reserved in adequate amounts, and used appropriately to meet the needs of homeless students, will be a key strategy to closing achievement gaps.

 Which LEAs are required to reserve Title I Part A funds for children and youth experiencing homelessness?

 Under ESSA, all local educational agencies (LEAs) that receive Title I Part A funds must reserve funds to support homeless students.
 This means that even school districts that are composed entirely of schoolwide Title I schools will be required to set aside funds for children and youth experiencing homelessness.
 A more detailed explanation of this ESSA amendment may be found in a July 2018 letter from the U.S. Department of Education.

 How much funding must LEAs reserve for children and youth experiencing homelessness?